ispras/gocotea/README.md

 ```
 Any argument of the "ansible-playbook" command can be passed by using **ArgumentMaker** object.
 The launch and control of the Ansible is carried out using the **Runner** object.

-The Ansible output will be forwarded special log file.
-Path to this file is passed to *InitRunner* method of the Runner structure.

 A detailed overview of all interfaces is provided in [gocotea documentation](https://github.com/ispras/gocotea/blob/main/docs/gocotea_docs.md).